Ibeno: Geography

-The people speak Ibeno dialect of the Efik–Ibibio-Andoni language.
-The need to establish trade links with the Efik people meant that the Andoni people that settled in present-day Ibeno had to coin the language to suit.
-The people of Ibeno are of Oron–Efik extraction.

 Commerce

 The prime occupation of the people is fishing.
 However, farming and petty trading enjoy appreciative notice.
-The presence of oil exploration activities by oil giant Exxon Mobil and other service companies influence activities both upstream and downstream.
+The presence of oil exploration activities by oil giant ExxonMobil and other service companies influence activities both upstream and downstream.

+Tourism

+The Ibeno Beach is a major tourism destination in Akwa Ibom State and, an emerging destination in Nigeria.

 Culture

 Ibeno people are rich in cultural heritage.
-The people have many age-long traditional institutions like Ekpe, Obon, Uke, Ekong, Akata, Eka-Ebitu, Ubom Isong, Oluo, Ikini and the age-grade system (Nka) which is highly recognized and practised in Ibeno.
+The people have many age-long traditional institutions like Ekpe, Obon, Uke, Ekong, Akata, Eka-Ebitu, Umom Isong, Oluo, Ikini and the age-grade system (Nka) which is highly recognized and practiced in Ibeno.

 People

 Ibeno people are ancestrally related to the Andoni people and Oron people in origin.
 The common dialect of Ibeno people is the Ibeno language, prominently spoken by Ibeno and Eastern Obolo people in Akwa Ibom State.
 The people also enjoy an active aquatic life.